dmidlo/histdata.com-tools/docs/temporal-sidecar-operations.md

 Temporal executable, and live import coverage requires a real Influx target or the Docker-backed `scripts/smoke_influx_docker.py` helper.
 Package release smoke should validate metadata, console entry points, runtime resources, and offline `status`/`doctor` behavior for every wheel.
-After #250, normal metadata-only release smoke should exercise the verified resolver with an isolated cache.
+Normal metadata-only release smoke should exercise the verified resolver with an isolated cache.
 For bundled offline/private wheels, release smoke should also require `doctor.platform.executable_bundled == true`, run the packaged executable version probe, start the runtime without `--executable`, and run